benhook1013/space-game/README.md

 ## Flutter Tooling

-Run `./setup.sh` after cloning to download the pinned Flutter SDK into `.tooling/flutter`, install the FVM and Markdown tooling, and add pub global binaries to your `PATH`.
+Run `./setup.sh` (Unix) or `.\setup.ps1` (PowerShell) after cloning to download the pinned Flutter SDK into `.tooling/flutter`, install the FVM and Markdown tooling, and add pub global binaries to your `PATH`.
 The repository provides wrapper scripts for both Unix-like shells and Windows, which bootstrap this SDK on demand and then delegate to the real `flutter` and `dart` binaries:

 - Unix shells: `scripts/flutterw`, `scripts/dartw`